klikolio/olinel-vite-dashboard1/README.md

 ## Overview

-**Olinel** is multipurpose admin dashboard template which leverages **Vite** as development tool, providing a efficient development environment, ensuring optimized production builds and embracing modern JavaScript features.
-This template also built upon robust and widely adopted **Bootstrap 5** which offering a seamless user experience across various browsers.
-Utilizes **SASS** enabling modular and maintainable styles which making easier to manage the visual aspects. **Nunjucks** as templating engine, simplifies HTML structure and enhances code reusability.
-For efficient DOM manipulation, this template also includes **jQuery**.
-Integration of **EsLint** and **Prettier**, ensuring code consistency and identifying potential issues early in development process to improves code quality.
+**Olinel** is a multipurpose admin dashboard template which leverages **Vite** as a development tool, providing an efficient development environment, ensuring optimized production builds and enabling modern JavaScript features.
+This template is also built upon robust and widely adopted **Bootstrap 5** which offers a seamless user experience across various browsers.
+Utilizes **SASS** for enabling modular and maintainable styles which make it easier to manage the visual aspects. **Nunjucks** as a templating engine simplifies HTML structure and enhances code reusability.
+For efficient DOM manipulation, this template also leverages **jQuery** library.
+Integration of **EsLint** and **Prettier**, ensuring code consistency and identifying potential issues early in the development process to improve code quality.

-**Olinel** showcases a modern design style that blends aesthetics with functionality.
-Visually appealing interface ensures a delightful user experiences.
-This template also provides a rich library of components that empowers you to build dynamic admin dashboard application.
-Offering both practical examples and documentation from pre-built pages will accelerate your development process.
+**Olinel** showcases a modern design style that blends aesthetics with functionality and visually appealing interface ensures a delightful user experience.
+This template also provides a rich library of components that empowers you to build dynamic admin dashboard applications.
+This template also offering both practical examples and documentation from pre-built pages will accelerate your development process.

 **Files Included**